 There is NOT a single all-terrain, all-weather, cheap but long lasting work boot.
 When it comes to choosing the top work boots consider durability, price and style and pick two of those.
 You can’t have them all.

-There are a number of factors you need to consider before you purchase the most suitable work boot for standing or walking all day according to your specific needs.
+There are a number of factors you need to consider before you purchase the best work boots for both for standing or walking all day according to your specific needs.
 These include estimating your budget, what you will use them for, what extra features you definitely need, what material, construction method and type is suitable for you and is appropriate for your job.

 We’ve compiled a detailed guide below walking you through each of these, giving you as much information as possible.
 We’ve also featured the top brands in the industry there.
 For a quick judgment, here is a quick roundup of the most popular and bestselling safety boots currently in US, they will help you choose quickly.
 For those of you who want to know more, there is a link to a comprehensive review of the model underneath each image: